paulog/basho_docs/source/riak/tutorials/little/concepts.md

 Successive requests for `favorite` will now return `cold pizza`.

 For convenience, we call a key/value pair an *object*.
-Together our "favorite/pizza" pair is refered to as the "`favorite` object", rather than saying the more verbose "`favorite` key and its value".
+Together our `favorite`/`pizza` pair is refered to as the "`favorite` object", rather than the more verbose "`favorite` key and its value".

 <!-- That's the most basic idea of using the Riak KV store. -->